spwhite1337/card-classifier/README.md

 Buzzfeed style app that outputs the card color for Magic The Gathering from an input image.

-The experiments will fit classification models for a set of pre-trained models in keras (VGG, ResNet50, and Inception).
+The experiments fit classification models with pre-trained models in keras (VGG16).
 The models are each "One vs. All" for each mana class (Green, White, Blue, Black, Red, None).
 The app makes no consideration of the input's likelihood of being a magic card.
 This approach assumes it already is a magic card, just of an uncertain mana class (Like a Buzzfeed Quiz that already assumes you're a Harry Potter character).

 Note: To predict whether or not an input image is a magic card one could create a classifier with all of these images in the positive class and something like COCO or ImageNet images in the negative class.
 I might do this later.